Thank you! Your submission has been received!

 What is a REST API?

 API is an acronym of Application Programming Interface, which means it is basically how you communicate with an application.
-REST stands for REpresentational State Transfer and corresponds to an architectural style that aims for stateless communications and separates client and server concerns.
+A REST (Representational State Transfer) API allows communication between systems using standard HTTP methods and corresponds to an architectural style that aims for stateless communications and separates client and server concerns.
+It typically exchanges data in JSON format and operates using endpoints that correspond to actions like Create (POST), Read (GET), Update (PUT or PATCH), and Delete (DELETE).
+REST APIs are widely used for their simplicity, scalability, and compatibility with a broad range of clients and platforms.

 The REST API on this exercise will create a fake implementation of CRUD actions over an entity.
 An API with CRUD allows the Create, Read, Update and Delete operations over the application's elements.